Skip to main content

 What is a heat pump?

-The best thing about heat pumps is they run on electricity, and here in Scotland the majority of our electricity comes from renewable sources like wind power.
-This could cut the carbon emissions coming from your home by up to 90%.
+The best thing about heat pumps is that they use electricity very efficiently.
+Here in Scotland, the majority of our electricity comes from renewable sources like wind power.
+This means that a heat pump will cut the carbon emissions coming from your home by up to 90%.

 Switching to low-carbon heating can make the most of Scotland’s abundant renewable energy, help the fight against climate change and protect households from unstable fossil fuel prices in the future.